 “We don’t eat red meat” was the mantra oft recited.

-Mostly we ate chicken in a variety of roasted and baked forms, spaghetti (or other fun shaped “noodles”) with Ragu kicked up with added veggies and olives, salmon loaf in the early years, salmon fillets as the decade grew older and perhaps my parents became a little wealthier, along with interesting forays into things like swordfish and Cornish game hens, which were basically just very small chickens.
+Mostly we ate chicken in a variety of roasted and baked forms, spaghetti (or other fun shaped “noodles”) topped with Ragu from the jar.
+This was kicked up with the addition of whatever limp veggies and olives my mom had in the fridge.
+We also had salmon loaf in the early years, and salmon fillets as the decade grew older and perhaps my parents became a little wealthier.
+Like all home cooks, my mom would grow bold, resulting in interesting forays into things like swordfish and Cornish game hens, which were basically just very small chickens.
 My mom has a way with chicken, and I looked forward to her fake fried version, which is easy as sin:

 My Mom’s Baked “Fried” Chicken:

 1 package cut up chicken, either in uniform parts you like, (I like thighs, and so does my husband, who will tell you he prefers breasts,) or the whole thing, cut up, skin-on bone-in preferable.

 2) Rinse the chicken and pat dry.
 (This is key!
 It will give you a crispy crust!)

 4) Spread the bread crumbs in a plate

 5) Press the chicken pieces into the breadcrumbs on both sides, shaking off excess.

 7) Bake for about 40 minutes, or until done.

 At last, I went to college in the Middle West of our great cattle-producing nation, wherein I learned that everyone eats steak.
 Even people from New York.
 It’s called New York Strip for a reason!
 No, people don’t sniff at it.
 They love it.
 In fact, it’s a luxurious delicacy.
 Did you know that?
 I certainly didn’t!
 We didn’t eat red meat!